On the geometric structure of currents tangent to smooth distributions: Introduction

 In the classical statement it is assumed that both the distribution $V$ and the surface $\Sigma$ are sufficiently regular.
 In particular it suffices that $V$ be of class $C^1$ and $\Sigma$ be a surface (submanifold) of class $C^1$, possibly with boundary.
 In this paper we discuss the generalization of this result to weaker notions of surfaces, though not weakening the regularity assumption on $V$ (see however~\S\ref{nonsmooth}).

 We first remark that Frobenius theorem does not hold if $\Sigma$ is just a closed subset of a $k$-dimensional $C^1$-surface.
-More precisely, for every continuous distribution of $k$-planes $V$ there exists a $C^1$-surface $S$ such that the set $\Sigma$ of all points of $S$ where $S$ is tangent to $V$ has positive $k$-dimensional measure, regardless of the involutivity of $V$ (this result was proved for a special $V$ in \cite{Balogh}, Theorem~1.4, and it can be easily derived, at least for some $V$, by the main result in \cite{Alberti}; the general version can be found in~\cite{Alb-Mas-Mer}).
+More precisely, for every continuous distribution of $k$-planes $V$ there exists a $C^1$-surface $S$ such that the set $\Sigma$ of all points of $S$ where $S$ is tangent to $V$ has positive $k$-dimensional measure, regardless of the involutivity of $V$ (this result was proved for a special $V$ in \cite{Balogh}, Theorem~1.4; the general version can be found in~\cite{Alb-Mas-Mer}).

-We notice that Frobenius theorem holds if the boundary of $\Sigma$ (relative to $S$) is not too large; for example, it suffices that $\Haus^{k-1}(\bd\Sigma)$ be finite, where $\Haus^{k-1}$ is the $(k-1)$-dimensional Hausdorff measure (for more details see~\S\ref{tangencysets}).
+On the other hand, Frobenius theorem holds if the boundary of $\Sigma$ (relative to $S$) is not too large; for example, it suffices that the $(k-1)$-dimensional Hausdorff measure $\Haus^{k-1}(\bd\Sigma)$ be finite, see~\S\ref{tangencysets} for more details.

 However the most satisfactory version of this statement is obtained by considering surfaces and boundary in the sense of currents: in Theorem~\ref{thm:frobenius} we show that Frobenius theorem holds for all integral currents tangent to the distribution $V$.
 Thus one is naturally led to wonder what happens for the largest class of currents with ``nice'' boundary, namely normal currents.
 It turns out that this case is much more interesting, and in particular the validity of Frobenius theorem depends also on how ``diffuse'' the current is (Theorem~\ref{thm:diffuse}).